Community Schools Forward

 Funders

-This project is a collaboration between the Center for Universal Education at the Brookings Institution, the Children’s Aid National Center for Community Schools, the Coalition for Community Schools at IEL, and the Learning Policy Institute.
-Funding for this project was provided by the Ballmer Group.
-We are grateful to them for their generous support.
+This project is a collaboration between the Children’s Aid National Center for Community Schools, the Coalition for Community Schools at IEL, and the Learning Policy Institute.
+The Center for Universal Education at the Brookings Institution was a key partner in the first phase of the project.
+Funding for this project is provided by the Ballmer Group.
+Core operating support for the Learning Policy Institute is provided by the Carnegie Corporation of New York, Heising-Simons Foundation, William and Flora Hewlett Foundation, Raikes Foundation, Sandler Foundation, Skyline Foundation, and MacKenzie Scott.

 More About the Partners